• About

 Eliminating highly cytotoxic T cells would offer the potential to treat a range of autoimmune disorders.
 Broad, non-selective T cell-depleting therapies have shown clinical benefit in many autoimmune diseases, such as multiple sclerosis and psoriasis, but their use has been limited by the adverse effects associated with broad immune-cell depletion.

-By targeting the specific immune cell population expressing KLRG1, ABC008 is designed to enable selective targeting of highly cytotoxic T cells while sparing key lymphocyte populations, including naïve, memory and regulatory T cells which are required to maintain normal immune system homeostasis.
+By targeting the specific immune cell population expressing KLRG1, ulviprubart is designed to enable selective targeting of highly cytotoxic T cells while sparing key lymphocyte populations, including naïve, memory and regulatory T cells which are required to maintain normal immune system homeostasis.

 Highly cytotoxic T cells are implicated in multiple autoimmune disorders